 Figure 5: Top panel A) shows the bias between the modelled and true age of the CI-CRS (red), R-CRS (green) and Plum (blue).
 This panel shows how Plum provides a small bias in almost every scenario with both models improving their bias as more information is available.
 Middle panel B) shows the 95% confidence intervals and credible intervals in the case of plum.
 It is clear, from this panel, than the uncertainty provided by Plum is a lot bigger for low percentage of information and it constantly improves as more data is available, whereas the length of the intervals provided by the CI-CRS and R-CRS appear to stay constant regardless of the available information.
 Bottom panel C) shows the coverage, presenting the distance between the modelled age and the true age normalized divided by the standard deviation (in the case of Plum, the length of the 95% interval divided by 4).
 This panel presents a worrying situation where the CI-CRS and R-CRS model’s calculated standard deviation (on average) is incapable of capturing the true age.
 On the other hand, Plum’s credible intervals almost always capture the true age even when little information is available.

-Figure 5 show results similar to those presented by [@Blaauw2018].
-The classical model (CI-CRS and R-CRS) at first appears to provide a similar results (similar biasses) to the Bayesian alternative (Plum), but at higher estimated precision, if we only consider at the length of the 95% interval.
+Figure 5 shows results similar to those presented by [@Blaauw2018].
+The classical model (CI-CRS and R-CRS) at first appears to provide a similar results (similar biasses) to the Bayesian alternative (Plum), but at higher estimated precision, if we only consider the length of the 95% interval.
 It is important to note that the CI-CRS and R-CRS models’ bias improves as more information is available.
-However, if we do not consider both the effects of both the bias and length of the interval together, the results are not favourable to the CI-CRS.
+However, if we do not consider the effects of both the bias and length of the interval together, the results are not favourable to the CI-CRS.
 To have a more realistic representation of how the models capture the true age-depth models relationship, we should observe the coverage.
 This variable shows the degree to which the average models contain the truth within their uncertainty intervals (normalized to one standard deviation).
 Any model with a coverage larger than two (two standard deviations) is incapable of capturing the true ages within its uncertainty intervals.
 This means that, while the CI-CRS and R-CRS estimates smaller uncertainties and its ages improve as more data is available, it does so at the cost of its accuracy and the improvements are not sufficient to capture the true age.
 It also appears that the length of the 95% interval and bias are not affected by how much information is provided to the CRS model.